copious-world/Copious-CMS/README.md

 The software should allow for fairly rapid searches based on numerical calculations and comparisons.

 So, that is all for now.
-This software is not at the moment on the fron of anyones mind, including my own.
+This software is not at the moment on the front of anyones mind, including my own.
 However, I can imagine revitalizing this effor with the help of others.